 Due to passage of Assembly Bill (AB) 484 Manzanita scholars will participate in the California Common Core State Standards Assessment in reading/language arts and mathematics.
-Scholars in grades 3 through 8 will participate in the California Assessment of Student Performance and Progress("CAASPP").
-Our scholars will also take the Physical Fitness Test and Science CST Testing in 5th and 8th grades.
-English Learners will take the English Language Proficiency Assessments for California ("ELPAC") in grades TK through 8.
+Scholars in grades 3 through 6 will participate in the California Assessment of Student Performance and Progress ("CAASPP").
+Our scholars will also take the Physical Fitness Test and Science CST Testing in 5th grade.
+English Learners will take the English Language Proficiency Assessments for California ("ELPAC") in grades TK through 6.